GodBaap/Eventicaa/README.md

 ## Usage

-This web application can be used to browse through various registered restaurants; their menu, dining, facility, location, menu, table bookings and many more that even from the convinience of your home.
+This web application can be used to browse through various events of your choice and book any event at your own convinience.
+Simple and easy to use!

 ## Contributing